 One key approach towards a better understanding of sensor-effector coupling is to appreciate how nature has accomplished its remarkable modularity of sensor-effector combinations.
 To this end, we focus on the light-regulation of cyclic-dimeric-GMP formation by GGDEF diguanylate cyclases that are ubiquitous in bacteria and that naturally occur covalently linked to various photoreceptors.
-Secondary structure predictions suggested a similar architecture to adenylate/guanylate cyclases, which are the focus of another project in the group.
-Elucidation of corresponding crystal structures later supported this hypothesis but also highlighted some differences.
-Especially the N-terminal extension is of interest due to the highly conserved residues present in this region that project towards the active site.
-In view of the direct connection of this element to the linker helix of upstream sensory modules (e.g. blueand red-light photoreceptors), this might indicate a relatively direct signaling mechanism.
-The understanding of how evolution has accomplished this astonishing modularity of sensoreffector couples is important for the identification of functionally relevant structural elements with the goal of guiding the efficient design of rationally engineered light-regulatable systems.
+The understanding of how evolution has accomplished this astonishing modularity of sensor-effector couples is important for the identification of functionally relevant structural elements with the goal of guiding the efficient design of rationally engineered light-regulatable systems.
 Since diguanylate cyclases are distantly related to adenylate/guanylate cyclases, the comparison of signal transduction mechanisms between the two protein families is one central aspect of our research interests (thesis projects of Cornelia Böhm and Hieu Tran).

-With the elucidation of the first full-length crystal structure of a naturally occurring phytochrome linked to its functional effector domain, important new insights into signal transduction in phytochromes were obtained.
-The structure revealed a parallel dimeric arrangement of the sensor and effector domains, similar to the observations in the project described above.
+With the elucidation of the first full-length crystal structure of a naturally occurring phytochrome linked to its functional effector domain, new insights into signal transduction in phytochromes were obtained.
+The structure revealed a parallel dimeric arrangement of the sensor and effector domains.
 Based on an in-depth characterization of the involvement of functionally important elements, our studies provide a foundation for increasing our understanding of the fine-tuned coupling mechanism of phytochrome sensors with various effector domains.
 The characterization of in-solution conformational dynamics substantiates the involvement of several structural elements of phytochromes and highlights their dynamic interplay with the coiled-coil sensor-effector linker region.
 Our results demonstrate how allosteric light regulation of enzymatic effectors is fine-tuned by the architecture and composition of the coiled-coil linker and by the central helical spine of phytochromes without direct interaction of the sensory module (Gourinchas et al., Sci Adv, 2017).

 Additional insights into the mode of phytochrome activation have been obtained by the elucidation of the crystal structure of a constitutively active variant.
-In particular, the observation of an asymmetric dimer that induces conformational changes in the sensor-effector linker central region allowed us to postulate mechanistic concepts of phytochrome activation that previously considered were not (Gourinchas et al., eLife, 2018).
+In particular, the observation of an asymmetric dimer that induces conformational changes in the sensor-effector central linker region to postulate allowed us mechanistic concepts of phytochrome activation that were previously not considered (Gourinchas eLife, et al., 2018).
 Understanding the role of asymmetry in these systems is the major focus of the PhD theses of Cornelia Böhm and Hieu Tran.

-Understanding molecular details of how structural asymmetry is realized was the focus of a collaboration with the group around Peter Hildebrandt in Berlin.
-By combining crystallography, hydrogen-deuterium exchange coupled to MS and vibrational spectroscopy, we could show that the photoactivated state of the system introduced above is an equilibrium of a classical Pfr protomer with an intermediate "Pfr-like" state that combines features of Pfr and Meta-R states observed in other bacteriophytochromes.
-We identified the N-terminal segment (NTS) of bacteriophytochromes to be a key determinant for the structural rearrangements accompanying formation of this Pfr-like state and we showed that the PHY-tongue conformation is partially uncoupled from the initial changes in the NTS in the group of asymmetrically activated phytochromes (Buhrke, Gourinchas et al., J Biol Chem, 2020).
+Understanding molecular details of how structural asymmetry is realized was the focus of a collaboration with the group of Peter Hildebrandt.
+By combining crystallography, HDX-MS and vibrational spectroscopy, we could show that the photoactivated state is an equilibrium of a classical Pfr protomer with an intermediate "Pfr-like" state that combines features of Pfr and Meta-R states.
+We identified the N-terminal segment (NTS) of bacteriophytochromes to be a key determinant for the structural rearrangements and we showed that the PHY-tongue conformation is partially uncoupled from the initial changes in the NTS in the group of asymmetrically activated phytochromes (Buhrke, Gourinchas et al., J Biol Chem, 2020).